ronaldseoh/cs276/week06/iir_chapter14_notes.md

 - The classes in Rocchio classification must be approximate spheres with similar radii.
     - Ignores details of the distribuion of points in a class and only uses distance from the centroid for classification
     - Often misclassifies multimodal classes
+        - From the slides: Prototype models have problems with polymorphic (disjunctive) categories.
+        - NN tends to handle polymorphic categories better than Rocchio/NB.
     - Two-class classification problems rarely have classes distributed like spheres with similar radii.
 - Time complexity:
     - Adding up document vectors: $\Theta(\lvert \mathcal{D} \rvert L_{\text{ave}})$ ($L_{\text{ave}}$ instead of $\lvert V \rvert$ as we only need to consider non-zero entries)